Cart 0

 Founder and Executive Director

 Gwen, a videographer, contributed key oral history interviews, photographs and transcripts for the OPB documentary, The Logger’s Daughter.
 Prior to Gwen’s efforts, there was no public record available of these pioneering individuals.
 A partial list of Gwen’s efforts include: Oregon Encyclopedia on-line [Maxville], Blackpast.org [Maxville], Preservation Magazine and The Forum Quarterly [National Trust for Historic Preservation], Oregon Historic Quarterly and a musical play called On to Higher Ground.
 Gwen served on the Oregon State Advocacy Commission of Black Affairs for 5 years, and currently serves on the State Historic Preservation Committee.
-Gwen is a 2015 recipient of the Oregon Women of Achievement Award, and a nationally certified interpretive guide (NAI) 2017.
+Gwen was a recipient of the Oregon Women of Achievement Award in 2015, and a nationally certified interpretive guide (NAI) 2017.

 Board Chair